 How Gifts Funds For Home Purchase Works

 Home Buyers who are getting gift funds for home purchase needs to have the gift donor sign a gift letter by the donor.
-The gift letter is provided by the lenders and states that the gift donor is gifting the gift funds for home purchase and that the gift funds is solely a gift and no repayment will be made and that it is not a loan.
+The gift letter is provided by the lenders and states that the gift donor is gifting the gift funds for home purchase and that the gift funds are solely a gift and no repayment will be made and that it is not a loan.
 The gift funds donor also needs to provide 30 days of bank statements to the mortgage lender and the gift funds that are being gifted need to have been seasoned for at least 30 days.

 Any large or irregular deposits on the bank account of the gift donor need to be sourced and explained.
 For example, if there was a $5,000 large deposit in the gift fund donor’s bank statement, and that large deposit was from a sale of a vehicle, the gift donor needs to provide the bill of sale, copy of the check from the vehicle buyers, the copy of the check, and deposit slip.
 The home buyer needs to show a copy of the check from the gift donor, a copy of the check, and a deposit slip.
 The money leaving the gift donor’s account needs to match the exact amount of the gift funds.

 Can Gift Funds Be Used For Closing Costs And Reserves?

 Lenders do not require that reserves be deposited in any escrow or account.
-They just want to see borrowers has at least one months reserves in their own banking account, investment accounts, or other liquid asset accounts if AUS request them.
-Reserves cannot be gifted funds and needs to be the home loan borrower’s own funds.
-Borrowers who do not have to have the reserves after closing on their home loan and the reserves are in no way restricted or monitored after the closing.
+They just want to see borrowers have at least one month’s reserves in their own banking account, investment accounts, or other liquid asset accounts if AUS requests them.
+Reserves cannot be gifted funds and need to be the home loan borrower’s own funds.
+Borrowers do not have to have the reserves after closing on their home loan and the reserves are in no way restricted or monitored after the closing.

 Cases Where Borrowers Cannot Get Automated Approval With Gift Funds

 Gift Funds are not viewed favorably by Fannie Mae’s Automated Underwriting System.
 Even though gift funds for a home purchase are allowed, it is viewed as a weakness on behalf of the mortgage loan borrower.
 There are cases where borrowers who meet the minimum credit score requirements and debt to income ratio requirements and cannot get an approve/eligible per automated underwriting system and gets a referred/eligible per automated underwriting system.
 This is because the down payment for a home purchase is 100% gifted.
 This happens many times with 100% gift funds for a home purchase.

-- There are cases where borrowers who meets the minimum credit score requirements and debt to income ratio requirements and cannot get an approve/eligible findings.
-Normally, cases, where borrowers have lower credit scores, many collection accounts, high debt to income ratios are cases when the automated system does not like gift funds and renders a referred/eligible per automated findings
+By removing the gift funds and submitting the file back as the borrower’s own funds, hold and behold the referred/eligible findings becomes an approve/eligible findings.
+Normally, cases, where borrowers have lower credit scores, many collection accounts, high debt to income ratios, are cases when the automated system does not like gift funds and renders a referred/eligible per automated findings.

 Solutions To Eliminate Gift Funds For Home Purchase